Darmo117/ImageDatabase/README.md

 - Integrated SQL console
 - Database auto-update

-*GIFs are not animated because I don’t know how to do that yet.
-Any help would be really appreciated!*

 ## Installation

 Image Library is *not* available on PyPI.
 Might be some day… I dunno… When I take the time to look into that.